by Donna L.H. Smith

 Shimone tried to be brave about his arm.
 But he could not accept that he would be required to live the rest of his life without it.
 He’d have to learn how to write again – with his left hand.
 He’d have to learn how to dress himself.
 Worst of all he’d be labeled a cripple.
 That was unacceptable.
 Shimone was a great athlete.
 He’d been the youngest boy to be named captain of his soccer team in school for three years running.

 He aspired to play professional soccer after his military service was over.
 He’d already made arrangements.
 Everything would have to change.

 He couldn’t give up his dream.
 He just couldn’t.

 Then he thought about the months, perhaps years it would take for his arm to rehabilitate even if it was successfully re-attached.
 How much use could he get back?
 How long would it take?

 He’d probably have to wear long sleeves for the rest of his life.
 Difficult in an Isreali summer, but not impossible if he stayed in the hills or went north to Galilee.

 No matter how long, he was willing to do whatever it took to get as much use and strength back of his arm – providing they re-attached it.
 He wasn’t afraid of hard work.

 In the mid-afternoon, Doctor Goldberg, and two other men stepped into Shimone’s room.
-He submitted to their poking and prodding, gritting his teeth so tight he thought they’d break off.
+He submitted to their poking and prodding, gritting his teeth so tight he thought his jaw would break.
 His stump bandages were taken off.
 He heard a lot of “hmmms” and “ohs.”
-They used a lot of medical terms in their conversation he didn’t understand.
+They used a lot of medical terms he didn’t understand.